Cracking the Cricket Umpire Calls (What’s Really Going On ?)

 · No Ball – The umpire raises one arm horizontally to signal an illegal delivery.

-· Dead Ball – The umpire crosses both arms in front of their waist.
+· Dead Ball – The umpire crosses both arms in front of his waist.

-· Leg Bye – The umpire touches one knee with their hand to indicate runs scored off the batter’s leg or body.
+· Leg Bye – The umpire touches one knee with his hand to indicate runs scored off the batter’s leg or body.

 cricket umpire signal no ball, dead ball, leg bye

-· Bye – The umpire raises one hand above their head with an open palm.
+· Bye – The umpire raises one hand above his head with an open palm.

-· Short Run – The umpire taps their shoulder with one hand to signal an incomplete run.
+· Short Run – The umpire taps his shoulder with one hand to signal an incomplete run.

 umpire signal bye, freehit, short run

 · Powerplay Signal – It’s similar to the freehit signal.
-The umpire circles one hand over their head to indicate fielding restrictions.
+The umpire circles one hand over his head to indicate fielding restrictions.

 · Umpire’s Call (DRS) – Decision Review System(DRS), The decision is retained as “umpire’s call” when the on-field umpire’s original decision stands.

-· Revoke Call (Dead Ball Reversal) – The umpire crosses both hands above their head to revoke an incorrect signal.
+· Revoke Call (Dead Ball Reversal) – The umpire crosses both hands above his head to revoke an incorrect signal.

 drs , revoke cricket signal

-· Boundary (4 Runs) – The umpire waves their arm back and forth in front of their chest.
+· Boundary (4 Runs) – The umpire waves his arm back and forth in front of his chest.

-· Six Runs (6) – The umpire raises both arms above their head.
+· Six Runs (6) – The umpire raises both arms above his head.

 umpire signal boundary